melentye/andrey-melentyev.com/src/2017-09-12_my-ml-learning-path.md

 and [second](https://github.com/rasbt/python-machine-learning-book-2nd-edition) editions.

 To familiarize myself with NLP I used one of the Kaggle competitions where the main task was to extract signal from a text.
-I tried both more classical approaches like TF-IDF followed by a random forest classifier as well as convolutional neural net on top of a word2vec representation of the texts.
+I tried both more classical approaches like TF-IDF followed by a random forest classifier as well as a convolutional neural net on top of a word2vec representation of the texts.
 Using [t-SNE](https://distill.pub/2016/misread-tsne/) for word2vec visualization turned out to be a lot of fun, thanks to my colleague Damien Lejeune for guiding me.
 I used [this](https://www.kaggle.com/c/msk-redefining-cancer-treatment) competition's dataset but I'm sure any good text corpus will do.